NZMSA/2021-Phase-2-Data-Science/4. Deploy Model onto Azure/README.md

 model = Model.register(ws, model_name = "iris-xgboost", model_path = "model.json")
 ```

-5. Registering the model merely uploads the model file onto the cloud, but there is no code/instructions to interface it.
-We need to create an entry script file (scoring file) that will be run when we receive data and pass it to the model and the returns the model's response to the client. ***The script is therefore specific to your model***.
-According to the documentation, the entry script requires two things
+5. Registering the model merely uploads a model file onto the cloud, but there is no code/instructions to interface with it.
+We need to create an entry script file (scoring file) that will run when we receive data.
+This file should load the model, process the data and return the model's response to the client. ***The script is therefore specific to your model***.
+According to the documentation, the entry script requires two things:

    1. Loading your model using a function called ```init()```
    2. Running model on the input data using a function called ```run()```